 Academic Laboratory Rooms

-The colour palette used in the project, as well as the simple, clear and rather strict lines of the new desk benches and other furniture, comply with the original design aesthetics.
-There are also certain really valuable pieces, such as old microscopes and scales, that have been retained and re used.
-Of course, the excellent function of this rooms is very crucial.
-As a result, all the above, were combined with contemporary technology and new material providing the easier possible use and maintenance.
+The colour palette used throughout the two rooms, as well as the rather strict lines of the new furniture, refer to the original design aesthetics but in a more contemporary perspective.
+Some valuable antique pieces, such as old microscopes and scales, have been retained and re used.
+Of course, the efficiency of the rooms is a very crucial part of the design, so all the above, are combined with contemporary technology and advanced materials.
+The laboratory equipment is integrated to the design and become part of the space and new furniture.

-This way, we created a small “unit” within the building complex, which on the one hand bears the features of the space that hosts it, on the other it enhances new ones in order for the space to fully meet its time and needs.
-It was also important to us to redefine the modern student – teacher relationship, which we believe is not so stiff and distant anymore but more relaxed and warm.
-This was the reason for removing the elevated teachers desks and creating new ones in the same level as the student’s.
+It was also important to us to redefine the modern student – teacher relationship, which we believe is not so stiff and distant anymore but more relaxed.
+This was the reason for removing the elevated teachers desks and deςsigning the new ones at the same level as the students’.

-Another vital aspect of our design was the mural we created in the back wall of the large laboratory room.
-The mural was designed by a mural artist under our guidance in terms of the general essence we wanted for the room.
-This is also a gesture which makes the space more accessible, friendly and direct.
+Another vital aspect of our design was the thematic mural we created at the large laboratory room which was a gesture that makes the space more friendly and modern.

 Photo credits: Ioanna Fotiadou